slonka/bash-unix-03-2020/README.md

 - something from your `sshrc` config, like making your favourite programs portable (fzf for example)
 - writing a script that synchronizes command history
 - tmuxinator config for fast ssh-ing into multiple machines

+### Files backup project idea:

+Create a project to back up your most important files.
+Goals:
+- Files have to be backed up to a secure server of your choice ([google drive](https://developers.google.com/drive/api/v3/manage-uploads#simple), [dropbox](https://www.dropbox.com/developers/documentation/http/documentation), [microsoft OneDrive](https://github.com/fkalis/bash-onedrive-upload)) or an ssh server
+- Files have to be compressed and encrypted
+- Files have to be rotated (when you upload a new one, the old one has to be renamed / deleted)
+- You can define list of directories that will be uploaded (either via arguments list or config file)
+- Files have to be uploaded in some time interval (daily, weekly, monthly)